Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Events.md

     new TouchState { touchId = 1, phase = TouchPhase.Ended, position = new Vector2(123, 234) });
 ```

+> [!IMPORTANT]
->__IMPORTANT:__ [Touch IDs](../api/UnityEngine.InputSystem.Controls.TouchControl.html#UnityEngine_InputSystem_Controls_TouchControl_touchId) cannot be 0!
+> [Touch IDs](../api/UnityEngine.InputSystem.Controls.TouchControl.html#UnityEngine_InputSystem_Controls_TouchControl_touchId) cannot be 0!
 A valid touch must have a non-zero touch ID.
 Concurrent touches must each have a unique ID.
 After a touch has ended, its ID can be reused &ndash; although it is recommended to not do so.

 If the exact format of the state used by a given Device is not known, the easiest way to send input to it is to simply create a [`StateEvent`](../api/UnityEngine.InputSystem.LowLevel.StateEvent.html) from the Device itself: